 Most classes welcome students at all levels however a few require experience or specific skills.
 Any information regarding required skills will be included in the class description.
-Those with more experience are welcome to join any class with the understanding that they will participate in class projects and use the materials and equipment provided within the format of the class.
+Community Class workshop materials will be provided and that cost is included in the class fee.

 Registrations are accepted on a first-come, first-registered basis.
 Class size is limited — early registration is recommended.

 THE GARRETT REECE BARNETT SCHOLARSHIP FUND FOR COMMUNITY CLASSES

 Garrett Reece Barnett was an integral part of the Arrowmont community — he was an ArtReach kid, a woodturning studio assistant, and lived an adventurous, accomplished and purposeful life.
-After college, he worked for the park service and lost his life responding to an emergency.
+After college, he worked for the Park Service and lost his life responding to an emergency.
 Garrett represented all we hope for as art educators.
 In 2018, the Barnett Family established the first named Community Class Scholarship to honor Garrett’s legacy.